cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 ---
 layout: default
-title: CUL Digital Preservation Policy
+title: Digital Preservation Policy
 nav_order: 4
 ---
-# CUL Digital Preservation Policy
+# Digital Preservation Policy
 ## 1. Policy overview
 Cambridge University Libraries (CUL, the Libraries) include the main University Library (the Library) as well as its faculty and departmental libraries.
 This policy outlines how the